ChemistMikeLam/JMJP_Scala/readme.md

 # Japanese Mahjong Paifu

-# Reference Implementation of Parser and Writer
+# Reference Implementation of Parser and Writer, written in Scala

 This is the repository for reference implementation of parser and writer modules for processing .jmjp files.